Skip to content

 This story, “RIP Macintosh: 1984–2018” was originally published by Computerworld.

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, web design and much more.
+We specialize in affordable IT Support, Cybersecurity Services, IT Services, IT Security, Office 365, Cloud, VOIP Services, SPAM, Wireless, Network Monitoring Services, Custom Gaming PC, MAC repair, Computer Repair In Austin TX, Virus Removal, web design, on site support and much more.
 Give us a call for remote support or drop in to drop off.